kushv818/embedded-onboarding/section-02/README.md

 You will also learn how a computer is structured, how memory works, how to program in assembly and how to take advantage of these characteristics.

+In these tutorials, we will be studying the ARM architecture, which is a Reduced Instruction Set Computer (RISC) architecture.
+More specifically, we will be developing using ARMv6-M and similar families of assembly to supplement your learning of hardware and software.

+In contrast, the x86 architecture, which you may be more familiar with due to it being a product of [Intel](https://en.wikipedia.org/wiki/Intel_8086) and [AMD](https://en.wikipedia.org/wiki/Opteron), is a Complex Instruction Set Computer (CISC).

+The primary goal of CISC architecture is to complete a task in as few lines of assembly as possible.
+This is achieved by building processor hardware that is capable of understanding and executing a series of operations.
+Thus, as the name suggests, it has a more complex instruction set.

+On the other hand, the RISC school of thought strives to only use simple instructions that can be executed within one clock cycle.
+More accurately, it aimrs to use a small, regular set of simple instructions that are easy to **pipeline** and optimize in hardware.
+This simplicity enables more predictable performance and efficient instruction execution, often within a single clock cycle.
+This means that developers will be writing more lines of assembly per task, but it also means that we as developers have more control over the software we execute.

+Unfortunately, despite the advantages of RISC based processing, RISC chips took over a decade to gain a foothold in the commercial world.
+This was largely due to a lack of software support that companies in the early 1990's were not willing to invest in...

+There are many caveats to each design theory, and in practice, modern architectures often incorporate elements of both.
+However, understanding these core philosophies gives you the insight needed to reason about performance, efficiency, and system design.

 ## You should already know...

 - C language fundamentals